worpet-bildet/blog/README.md

 Install %blog with

 ```
-|install ~hanrut-sillet-dachus-tiprel %blog
+|install ~malwer-worpet-bildet %blog
 ```

 ## Export
 If you want to move your blog to another Urbit, run `:blog|export %.y`.
 If you want to serve your blog from a normal server, run `:blog|export %.n`.
 The file format for each of these cases is slightly different.

 To see it, ensure you have mounted the blog desk with `|mount %blog`, and it will appear in unix.